-The word "sabotage" as used in this statute means malicious injury to property; the word "violence" means criminal acts of violence; the phrase "other unlawful means of terrorism" means acts of a terroristic character constituting crime under the laws of this state.
+"The word 'sabotage' as used in this statute means malicious injury to property; the word 'violence' means criminal acts of violence; the phrase 'other unlawful means of terrorism' means acts of a terroristic character constituting crime under the laws of this state."

 Under these instructions it is surprising that there should have been any struggle in the jury room and that a disagreement was the final result, for these instructions fully uphold the Communist right to do everything which they have done in the state of Michigan or elsewhere in the United States.
 The Communist Party has never advocated acts of violence or acts of terroristic character constituting crime under the laws of the state of Michigan or any other state.
-What the Communists have done, and what they insist is their right, is to express their view, based upon historical precedents, that no privileged class has ever given up its power without a resort to force and that the class struggle between workers and capitalists will follow this historic precedent.
-This is something entirely different from advocating crime, sabotage, acts of terrorism which are a crime under the criminal law.
+What the Communists have done, and what they insist is their right, is to express their view, based upon historical precedents, that no privileged class has ever given up its power without a resort to force and that the class struggle between worker and capitalists will follow this historic precedent.

+This is something entirely different from advocating acts of crime, sabotage, or acts of terrorism which are crime under the criminal law.